angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Extend an Array in Python

-To extend an array in Python, you can use various methods depending on the type of array or data structure you are working with.
+There are various methods which allow us to extend an array in Python.
 Here are a few approaches how to merge or combine arrays in Python:

 1. List: